 Dodgers follow up Shohei Ohtani signing with trade for Rays RHP Tyler Glasnow

-The Los Angeles Dodgers followed their Shohei Ohtani deal with a trade for one of the top pitchers available.
+The Los Angeles Dodgers followed their Shohei Ohtani deal with a trade for one of the top pitchers available on Thursday.

 The Tampa Bay Rays are sending right-hander Tyler Glasnow and center fielder Manuel Margot to Los Angeles in exchange for young pitcher Ryan Pepiot and outfielder Jonny Deluca, according to ESPN's Jeff Passan.

-The deal is contingent on Glasnow signing an extension with the Dodgers, though that is expected to happen, per Passan.
+The deal was contingent on Glasnow signing an extension with the Dodgers, and as of Friday, a five-year, $135 million contract is being finalized, per Passan.

-BREAKING: The Los Angeles Dodgers and Tampa Bay Rays are in agreement on a trade to send RHP Tyler Glasnow and OF Manuel Margot to the Dodgers for RHP Ryan Pepiot and OF Jonny Deluca -- contingent on Glasnow signing an extension with L.A., which is expected, sources tell ESPN.
+BREAKING: Right-hander Tyler Glasnow and the Los Angeles Dodgers are finalizing a five-year, $135 million contract, sources tell ESPN.
+Once the deal is complete, the trade of Glasnow and Manuel Margot from the Rays to the Dodgers for Ryan Pepiot and Jonny DeLuca will be official.

 — Jeff Passan (@JeffPassan) December 15, 2023

-Starting pitching loomed as a major need for the Dodgers.
+Starting pitching loomed as a major need for the Dodgers this winter.
 Ohtani will not pitch in 2024 after undergoing UCL surgery at the end of last season, and the Los Angeles rotation was composed entirely of young pitchers (Pepiot, Bobby Miller, Emmet Sheehan, Michael Grove, Gavin Stone) and Tommy John surgery patients (Walker Buehler, Tony Gonsolin, Dustin May).

 The most intriguing part of Tampa Bay's return is Pepiot, who entered the 2023 MLB season ranked No. 70 on MLB's top-100 prospects list.
-He was called up in August, and put up a 2.14 ERA over 42 innings.
+He was called up in August and put up a 2.14 ERA over 42 innings.
 Pepiot wasn't an elite strikeout artist, whiffing 38 batters in those 42 innings, but he did display excellent command, giving up just 5 walks.
-Home runs were an issue, as he allowed 7 in his brief time in the majors last season.
+Home runs were an issue, however, as he allowed 7 in his brief time in the majors.
 At 26, Pepiot still has some room to grow, and the Rays have a decent track record of targeting pitchers the team believes it can improve.

-The 30-year-old Glasnow will be a free agent next offseason and figures to be one of the major arms on the market barring an extension.
+The 30-year-old Glasnow was slated to become a free agent next offseason but instead will spend the next several years in L.A.
 Margot's contract holds a $12 million mutual option for 2025, with a $2 million buyout.

-Meanwhile, this trade follows a familiar arc for the Rays, as Glasnow ($25 million) and Margot ($10 million) carried two of their three largest salaries for the 2024 season.
-Those spots will now be filled by a pair of pre-arb youngsters.
+This trade follows a familiar arc for the Rays, as Glasnow ($25 million) and Margot ($10 million) carried two of their three largest salaries for the 2024 season.
+Those spots will instead be filled by a pair of pre-arb youngsters.
 Pepiot holds a 2.76 ERA in 17 career appearances (10 starts) with the Dodgers, and DeLuca hit .262/.311/.429 in 24 games last season.

 Tyler Glasnow can pitch, but staying on the mound has been another story